 The Canon imageCLASS MF644Cdw is an outstanding printer for small or home offices.
 It's very well-designed, easy-to-use, and has lots of features that can help make managing your business easier.
 The cartridges have a very high yield, so you don't have to change them too often, and there are higher-yield ones that can last even longer, too.
 The cost-per-print is very low, especially in black and white, and it prints pretty quickly.
-Like most laser printers, the overall photo printing quality is bad and the color accuracy isn't the best either.
+Like most laser printers, it isn't meant for photo printing, as pictures lack detail and there's quite a bit of banding throughout.
 The cost of buying toner can also set you back quite a bit, especially if you run out of all three colors and need to replace them all at the same time.
-That said, if you're ready for your company to invest in a printer that presents more upfront costs but has better long-term value, then the MF644Cdw is an excellent option.
+That said, if you're ready for your company to invest in a printer that presents more upfront costs but has better long-term value, then this is an excellent option.

 The Canon MF644Cdw is mediocre as a family printer.
 It could be a solid option if the kids are in school and need to print a lot of reports or documents in color, but it's not recommended if you're looking for a photo printer.
 It's also very bulky, so finding space for it in your home will likely be a challenge.